RedMser/godot-fluent-translation/README.md

 ### Default

-- Works with official releases of [Godot v4.3 dev 6](https://godotengine.org/article/dev-snapshot-godot-4-3-dev-6/) or newer.
+- Works with official releases of [Godot v4.3](https://github.com/godotengine/godot/releases/tag/4.3-stable) or newer.
 - Available on the [Asset Library](https://godotengine.org/asset-library/asset/2937).
 - Has some limitations
     - Translations that use variables are written like `tr(TranslationFluent.args("message", { ... }))`